Tuplanolla/adom-tas/README.md

 	(gdb) ig 2 0xffff
 	(gdb) r

-Once the process terminates the `info break` command can be used to inspect the breakpoints.
+Once the process terminates
+ `info break` is used to inspect the breakpoints and `delete breakpoints` to clean up afterwards.

 	(gdb) i b
+	(gdb) d br

-Both of the functions are only called once at startup.
-It indicates that a custom random number generator is used and they're likely used just to initialize it.
+Both of the functions are only called once, so a custom random number generator is used and the functions are likely there just to initialize it.
 However `random` is only a pseudo-random number generator and as such requires a source of entropy.
-Time-related functions are commonly used as such.
+Timers are commonly used as such sources.

 	(gdb) i fu time
 	0x080492e0  localtime